-The Friends of Brislington Brook are very excited to announce we will be hosting a FREE evening bat walk through Nightingale Valley / St Annes Woods on the 22 September 2017.
+The Friends of Brislington Brook are very excited to announce we will be hosting a FREE evening bat walk along Brislington Brook through St Anne’s Woods on Saturday 14th April 2018.

 Come and find out more about these remarkable little creatures on a guided walk with Avon Bat Group expert David Brown.

 This is a FREE community event, funded using our 4th place Airbus Community Award money, but we always welcome any donations to be able to run similar future events.

 Places are limited, and need to be booked in advance by emailing email@example.com